nguyendang127/nguyendang127/README.md

 - 💼 I’m pursuing a <strong>FrontEnd Developer</strong>.
 - 🔭 I’m currently working on <strong>ReactJS</strong> and <strong>Redux (ToolKit)</strong>
 - 🌱 I’m currently learning <strong>TypeScript</strong> and <strong>React Native</strong>
-- 🤔 My research interests are with <strong>NodeJS and .Net framework</strong>, etc
+- 🤔 My research interests are with <strong>NodeJS and .Net framework</strong>
 - 🔍 I’m looking for career opportunities in the <strong>developing</strong> industry
 - 👀 See my [Personal Portfolio](https://github.com/nguyendang127) to get more info